-The optimal outcome for children in foster care is permanency - a permanent home, either by reunification with the parents or adoption to a loving family.
+The optimal outcome for children in foster care is permanency - a permanent home, either by reunification with the parents, guardianship, or adoption.
 Some children, especially those who enter foster care when they are older, never find a permanent home.
 Each year, about 10% of children who exit foster care are discharged due to having reached the state's age limit for eligibility.
-These youth are at particular risk for negative outcomes.
-Emancipated foster care youth encounter homelessness, incarceration, poor educational outcomes, lack of health insurance, unemployment, unplanned parenthood, and poverty at much higher rates than other youth.
+While some young adults will enter adulthood successfully despite their history of foster care and lack of permanency, some of these youth are at particular risk for negative outcomes, including homelessness, incarceration, poor educational outcomes, lack of health insurance, unemployment, unplanned parenthood, and poverty at much higher rates than other youth.